jacobbusshart/DIYraman/docs/Basic Raman Optical Assembly.md

 ### Parts and Materials

 > [!EXAMPLE] Visit the complete Bill of Materials
-> Everything you will need, both printed parts and sourced parts, along with their cost and supplier, can be viewed in the dedicated [BOM - Bill of Materials](../bom/BOM%20-%20Bill%20of%20Materials.md)!
+> Everything you will need, both printed parts and sourced parts, along with their cost and supplier, can be viewed in the dedicated [BOM](../bom/BOM.md)!

 #### Sourced parts